AngioiJ/cookbook-assistant/readme.md

 Whether you're a curious home cook, a developer interested in language models, or a culinary historian exploring digital interfaces for classic texts, this project offers a glimpse into how AI can enhance the accessibility and personalization of culinary knowledge.

 ### Setup Instructions
+1. Install Python3
+2. Install the dependencies in `requirements.txt`.
+3. Install Ollama
+4. Use Ollama to pull the models:
+    - `Ollama pull mxbai-embed-large:latest`
+    - `Ollama pull llama3:latest`
+5.

 ### A Guide To What's Been Done